EuroCropsML: A Time Series Benchmark Dataset For Few-Shot Crop Type Classification: Methods

-For improved geographical accuracy and effective spatial sub-division of the dataset, we employed the Eurostat's \emph{GISCO} database to associate the \EuroCrops parcels with their corresponding \emph{Nomenclature of Territorial Units for Statistics (NUTS)} region.
+\item[Regional mapping.]
+For improved geographical accuracy and effective spatial sub-division of the dataset, we employed the Eurostat's \emph{GISCO} database to associate the \EuroCrops parcels with their corresponding \emph{nomenclature of territorial units for statistics (NUTS)} region.
 These regions are organized in a hierarchical system from level 1 (large socio-economic regions) to level 3 (detailed local areas).
-This mapping process generated the \emph{raw \EuroCropsML dataset} (\cref{stage1}), which also incorporates parcel geometries, crop type label information, and the associated Sentinel-2 time series data.
+This mapping process generated the \emph{raw} \EuroCropsML \emph{dataset} (\cref{stage1} in the Data Records section), which incorporates parcel geometries, crop type label information, and the associated Sentinel-2 time series. \end{description}